Filing a complaint

 - Deal with general complaints about the judicial system.

-When the Council further investigates, a copy of the complaint is sent to the judge in question and the chief justice of that judge’s province, with a request for comments.
+A copy of the complaint is sent to the judge who is the subject of the complaint and to the chief justice of that judge’s court, with a request for comments.
 The complainant may also be asked to provide additional comments and include them with their complaint.

 03 – Review Panel

-If the complaint comes from a provincial Attorney General or the Minister of Justice of Canada, the matter may go directly to an Inquiry Committee.
+A complaint made by a provincial Attorney General or the Minister of Justice of Canada will be directly referred to a full hearing panel.

 A full hearing panel normally holds a public hearing and hears arguments and evidence, from the judge and others, that led to the complaint.

 The full hearing panel may decide that the judge’s removal from office is justified, or it may dismiss the complaint.
 It may also take other remedial measures such as: issue an expression of concern, warning, or reprimand; order an apology; or recommend counselling or education for the judge.